pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Counting events in memory
 =========================

-For example, the ``TestEventCountersProjection`` class, shown below, tests the ``EventCountersProjection`` projection class with the ``POPOEventCounters`` class.
+For example, the ``TestAggregateEventCountersProjection`` class, shown below, tests the ``AggregateEventCountersProjection`` projection class with the ``POPOEventCounters`` class.

 .. literalinclude:: ../../../tests/projection_tests/test_projection.py
-    :pyobject: TestEventCountersProjection
+    :pyobject: TestAggregateEventCountersProjection

 The method ``test_event_counters_projection()`` constructs a runner, and from the runner gets references to an event-sourced application "write model" and a materialised view "read model".